Andro999b/torrent-player/README.md

 Player use ffmpeg for transcoding.
 Binaries already included in a repo and contains in a tools directory.
 If you want use system ffmpeg just remove this directory.

 # RuTracker setup
+Create a file in `root-dir` folder with name `rutracker-session`.
+Copy `bb_session` value from rutracker site cookie into this file.

 # MPV Integration